Fun ways to introduce Fractions

 Looking for a way to introduce fractions to your students?
-Start very concrete.
-Make fractions as real as possible.
+Start very concrete to make them as real as possible.

-- What happens to the pieces as the bottom number (the denominator) for each fraction gets bigger?
+- What happens to the pieces as the bottom number (the denominator) gets bigger?
 Everyone knows that as we count the higher number has more.
 But that does apply with fractions.
 Can they explain why, in their own words?

 - Why is a piece that is 1/10 smaller than a piece that is 1/3?
 They need to really look at the pieces.
 1/10 is smaller because the same circle is cut into 10 pieces not 3.